Illustration by Duane Raver

 Classification: Game Fish

 State Record Spotted Bass (6 lbs, 5 oz; from Lake Norman by Eric M. Weir on 12/26/2003)

 The spotted bass gets its name from the numerous dark spots that cover the lower side of its greenish, slender body, below a dark lateral line.
-Often con-fused with the largemouth bass, spotted bass have a sandpaper-like tooth patch on the tongue that largemouths lack and the rear of the jaw does not extend behind the eye as it does in largemouths.
+Spotted bass have a sandpaper-like tooth patch on the tongue and the rear of the jaw does not extend behind the eye.
 Crayfish and immature insects make up the bulk of their diet.
 They also eat small fish such as bluegill.

 Inland Fishing Regulations